zchee/neovim-wiki/Introduction.md

 compilers.
 All that code increases the maintenance burden and will be removed.

-Most optional features will no longer be optional (see above), with the exception of some broken and useless features (e.g.: NetBeans and Sun WorkShop integration) which will be removed permanently.
+Most optional features will no longer be optional (see above), with the exception of some broken and useless features (e.g. NetBeans and Sun WorkShop integration) which will be removed permanently.
 Vi emulation will also be removed (setting `nocompatible` will be a no-op).